 where $T(k)$ is the transfer function, $D(z)$ is the growth factor (normalized to be 1 at $z=0$), $\Omega_{\rm m}$ the matter density, and $g \equiv D/a$, such that the factor $g(\infty)/g(0) \simeq 1.3$ accounts for the different normalizations of $D(z)$ in the CMB and LSS literature.
-This definition of $f_{\rm NL}$ is, therefore, the so-called `CMB convention'.
-Note that other authors \citep{Carbone_2008,Afshordi_2008,Grossi_2009} have adopted the use of the `LSS convention', where the $g(\infty)/g(0)$ factor is absorbed into the definition of $f_{\rm NL}$, such that $f_{\rm NL}^{\rm LSS} \simeq 1.3 f_{\rm NL}^{\rm CMB}$.
-Throughout this paper, we fix $p = 1$ as a baseline; however, many works based on dark-matter-only simulations (e.g. \citealt{adame}) have found significant deviations from $p=1$.
-In this direction, some works \citep{Barreira_2020,Barreira_2022} have stressed that we can only constrain the product $b_\phi f_{\rm NL}$ through the scale-dependent bias effect, where $b_\phi$ is a parameter typically defined as $b_\phi = 2 \delta_{\rm crit} (b_g - p)$, in order to account for the uncertainties on $p$.
+This definition of $f_{\rm NL}$ is, therefore, the so-called "CMB convention."
+Note that other authors \citep{Carbone_2008,Afshordi_2008,Grossi_2009} have adopted "LSS convention," where the $g(\infty)/g(0)$ factor is absorbed into the definition of $f_{\rm NL}$, such that $f_{\rm NL}^{\rm LSS} \simeq 1.3 f_{\rm NL}^{\rm CMB}$.
+Throughout this work, we fixed $p = 1$ as a baseline; however, many studies based on dark-matter-only simulations (e.g., \citealt{adame}) have found significant deviations from $p=1$.
+In this context, some studies \citep{Barreira_2020,Barreira_2022} have stressed that we can only constrain the product $b_\phi f_{\rm NL}$ through the scale-dependent bias effect -- where $b_\phi$ is a parameter typically defined as $b_\phi = 2 \delta_{\rm crit} (b_g - p)$ -- in order to account for the uncertainties on $p$.